rezaeim748/CS224W/HW0/README.md

 - **PyTorch Geometric**: A deep learning extension library that allows the implementation and training of Graph Neural Networks.

 ## Overview of Colab 0:
-- **Purpose**: Although ungraded, this Colab is designed to introduce students to basic graph mining concepts and tools that will be crucial for future assignments in the course.
+- **Purpose**: This Colab is designed to introduce students to basic graph mining concepts and tools that will be crucial for future assignments in the course.
 - **Key Sections**:
   1. **NetworkX Tutorial**: Basic operations in graph creation, manipulation, and visualization using NetworkX.
   2. **PyTorch Geometric Introduction**: A high-level introduction to graph neural network operations using PyTorch Geometric (detailed concepts will be covered in later lectures).